davidmreed/davidmreed.github.io/_posts/2018-03-17-circleci-sfdx-multiple-org-shapes.md

         steps:
             ...

 `&jobdef` defines an alias, a name to which we can refer to include the following material, which we've factored out from the core `config.yml` developed previously.
-To that core build sequece, we make just one change, in the "Create Scratch Org" step:
+To that core build sequence, we make just one change, in the "Create Scratch Org" step:

         - run:
             name: Create Scratch Org